rmbolger/Posh-ACME/Posh-ACME/Plugins/README.md

 Save-Challenge MyPlugin $pArgs -Verbose
 ```

-You can also [dot source](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-5.1#script-scope-and-dot-sourcing) the plugin file and call the functions directly.
-But this can be troublesome if the functions depend on module-scoped variables like `$script:UseBasic`.
+Alternatively, you can [dot source](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-5.1#script-scope-and-dot-sourcing) the plugin file and call the functions directly.
+But this can be difficult if the functions depend on module-scoped variables like `$script:UseBasic` or internal module functions.
 Also, remember to dot source again each time you make a change to the plugin.

-### -UseBasicParsing

-Any time you call `Invoke-WebRequest` or `Invoke-RestMethod`, you should always add `@script:UseBasic` to the end.

-By default in PowerShell 5.1, those two functions use Internet Explorer's DOM parser to process the response body which can cause errors in cases where IE is not installed or hasn't gone through its first-run sequence yet.
-Both functions have a `-UseBasicParsing` parameter that switches the parser to a PowerShell native parser and is the new default functionality in PowerShell Core 6+.
-The parameter is also deprecated because they don't plan on bringing back IE DOM parsing in future PowerShell versions.
-So the module creates a variable when it's first loaded that checks whether `-UseBasicParsing` is still available or not and adds it to the `$script:UseBasic` hashtable.
-That way, you can just splat it on all your calls to those two functions which will future proof your plugin.

 ## DNS Specific Tips and Tricks